GaspardPO/kata-number-to-french-converter/README.md

 Some rules:

 ## the units
-less than 10, or less than 16 follow no rules but each has a specific name.
+less than 16 follow no rules but each has a specific name.
 "zéro", "un", "deux", "trois", "quatre", "cinq", "six", "sept", "huit", "neuf", "dix", "onze", "douze", "treize", "quatorze", "quinze", "seize"
 (from 0 to 16)